gchurch/ASP.NET-eShop/README.md

 ![.NET](https://github.com/gchurch/ASP.NET-eShop/workflows/.NET/badge.svg)

-I have created an application in the style of an E-commerce website using ASP.NET Core.
+I have created a mock online store using ASP.NET Core.
 I have created a few different versions of the front end using different technologies.
 The front-end technologies I have used are Angular, Razor and React.
 The solution uses a clean architecture which results in the different front ends being easily substitutable for one another.
+I make use of Entity Framework Core to work with an SQL Server database.
 I have also created some unit tests and integration tests for the application.
 The application is deployed on Azure for demonstration.

 ## Angular Front End

 I have created an SPA front end version with Angular.
 I have implemented basket functionality with data stored locally.
 This version of the application has no authentication or authorization.
-The code for this is in the Web.Angular project.
+The code for this can be found in the Web.Angular project.

 The Angular app is deployed on Azure here: https://webangular20210218164157.azurewebsites.net/products